thenickyoung/thenickyoung.github.io/_posts/2015-11-08-hello-world.md

 ---
 title: Hello World

-summary: Welcome to nickyoung.io, the personal website for Nick Young with posts from travel to tech.
+summary: I'm Nick and welcome to my website covering posts from travel to tech.

 ---

-Hello world, welcome to the personal website of Nick Young.
-I intend to post articles about: my thoughts, travels, and projects.
+Welcome, world!
+My name is Nick Young, I love writing software and building products.
+Though this website, I intend to post articles about: my thoughts, travels, and projects.
 Stay tuned for more!

+For more about me, you can read my [background here.]({{ site.baseurl }}/about)